-Usually a mail-order pharmacy order will get to you in no more than 14 days.
-If your order is delayed, contact Customer Service (phone numbers are on the back cover) and they will assist you with getting a short-term supply of your medication.
+Usually, a mail-order pharmacy order will be delivered to you in no more than 14 days.
+If your order is delayed, contact Customer Service (phone numbers are on the back booklet) and they will assist you with getting a short-term supply of your medication.